reefeconley/reefeconley.github.io/_portfolio/portfolio-1.md

 where $U$ and $L$ are characteristic velocity and length scales of the flow, and $\nu$ is the kinematic viscosity (diffusivity of momentum) of the fluid.
 The Reynolds number represents the ratio of inertial to viscous forces.
 When the Reynolds number is large, the inertial forces dominate over viscous forces and the below becomes turbulent.

 Let's see where the Reynolds number comes from.
-The dynamics of incompressible fluids are governed by the Navier-Stokes equations,
+The dynamics of fluids such as water and ice are governed by the incompressible Navier-Stokes equations,

 $$
 \begin{aligned}